Corey Bailey

 A LITTLE ABOUT SOUND

-Very few of us actually think about how we hear sounds.
+While very few of us actually think about how we hear sounds,

 Here is a somewhat oversimplified explanation:

 Imagine whistling a single note.
-What happens is that air being exhaled passes
+What happens is that air being exhaled fills the

-up through your throat, fills the space inside your mouth and passes through
+space inside your mouth and passes through your parsed lips.
+Put another way;

-turbulence is pressure waves that exhale from your parsed lips.
-For each “high”
+The resulting turbulence is pressure waves that come from your parsed lips.

 If a person is whistling a Concert Pitch ‘A’ note, they are creating 440 cycles per